 Complaining would get him nowhere.

-And since he's already in nowhere, it'd certainly a mighty good idea to stop complaining.
+And since he was already in nowhere, it certainly a mighty good idea to stop complaining.
 Even if it just not to be shoved off into the next nowhere.

 So he took a long look at the rising sun.
 Muttered toward it some half-hearted apology and walked.
 Hoping that he could get out of here as soon as possible.

-For all he knew, he still has a quite of trek to go.
+For all he knew, he still had quite a trek to go.

 It was a half hour later when he'd been stomping.
 Trying to push indentation of his diminished soles to grip more friction.
-It's not easy.
+It wasn't easy.
 The mud was fighting him.
 He even had almost slipped twice.
 Joy, he knew.

 Several steps ahead, under a comparatively high birch, he stopped.
 A stick was poking out near its root.
 He crouched, pulled, and lifted the stick high.
 He could do a walking stick.
-He needed all energy that he can spare.
-And aside from how it's a tad wet on the surface which he attributed to the same morning condensation that made the ground basically a mush, the stick seemed to be dried inside.
+He needed all energy that it could spare.
+And aside from how it was a tad wet on the surface (which he attributed to the same morning condensation that made the ground basically a mush), the stick seemed to be dried inside.
 Which was perfect.
-Unfortunately it's also shorts, which was not.
+Unfortunately it was also short, which was not.
 Gripping it around a thumb length from its base plate, he tried it for a hobble, parroting Mr. Cerecero, his across-door neighbor.

-Sighing, he let the stick dropped and continued to walk.
+Sighing, he let the stick drop and continued to walk.